scitran/client/BIDS.md

 project = st.bidsUpload(data,groupLabel);
 ```

 The metadata that are uploaded all have the string 'bids@' prepended to them.
 I am not sure this is necessary, but I do it now anticipating that it will be helpful when we do the **bidsDownload** method.
+The data files do not have anything prepended.
+I suppose we might just assume that all of the metadata should be downloaded.

+TODO - it is possible for us to extract information from the metadata files and place them in the info fields.
+JR does this in the Python script, and we could do the same here.

 ## Downloading